 March 27, 2012 |

-H IS STORY and her story could not have been more different.
-Damien Walto, a former city cop, told a jury Monday that he was defending himself from the woman he's accused of beating, Diane Janssen, during a gathering of friends the evening of July 17, 2010.
-Walto testified that Janssen had thrown a can of beer at the back of his head and smacked him, then tripped on her own feet when he pushed her away to avoid a second can.
+Damien Walto, a former Philadelphia police officer, told a jury Monday that he was defending himself from the woman he is accused of beating, Diane Janssen, during a gathering of friends the evening of July 17, 2010.
+Walto testified that Janssen threw a can of beer at the back of his head and smacked him, then tripped on her own feet when he pushed her away to avoid a second can.
 "All I did was push her to get her away from me to avoid getting hit again," testified Walto, 32, who is on trial for aggravated assault and related counts.